Orange you amazing? DeSoto tops in citrus

 “I don’t know how to do anything else,” Hollingsworth said in an interview.

-The newly planted acreage reflects the DeSoto grower’s belief that the greening disease can’t kill off the entire industry.
+The newly planted acreage reflects the DeSoto grower’s belief that the greening disease can’t kill of the entire industry.

 “I planted the 600 acres with a lot higher density,” he said.
 “We have a plan to help us attack greening.”